| Home AMM Home Technology Services Products Partners Gallery Licensing Contact |

 with less accuracy and some noise shaping is already built into the

-quantization process.
 The quantized values are coded by

 Huffman coding.
 As a specific method for entropy coding, hufman coding is